abhishek0208/clews_gis/user/processing.rst

 Raster Component
 ---------------------

-Each raster input will have their own spatial resolution.
-The largest tolerable resolution is 9km in horizontal distance (AEZ resolution).
-Therefore, if your input is larger in resolution, the first step of the process will be to resample your input.
+The raw raster input from any source will have their own spatial resolution.
+This tool requires a uniform spatial resolution of 5 arcmins, or 0.08333 degrees, for the rasters.
+Therefore, given that your input is a different resolution than 5 arcmins, the first step of the process is to resample the input.

 To resample a raster is to change the cell size, while retaining the extent of the dataset.
 The new values of the cells depends on the technique chosen.
 For this project, the technique of will be nearest neighbor.